-This is the final review of a recording from New York's Forgotten Soul for the time being which continues the raw and depressive style of black metal from previous recordings and was released by Sepulchral Silence Records and is called "That Pale Sun, That Pale End".
+This is the final review of a recording from New York's Forgotten Soul for the time being which continues the raw and depressive style of black metal from previous recordings and was released by Sepulchral Silence Records in 2016 and is called "That Pale Sun, That Pale End".

 A very fast, heavy and raw black metal sound starts off the demo along with a great amount of tremolo picking and high pitched depressive black metal screams and when the music slows down a decent amount of dark sounding melodies can be heard while all of the songs avoid any use of drum playing.